 Take a look at all the thoughts you’re choosing to have about the facts.
 Ask yourself what you’re choosing to make those facts mean.

 Are you choosing to think thoughts about your money that make you feel bad?
 Are you choosing to spin out and be dramatic about your money?
 Are you choosing to doubt yourself?
 Are you making money mean something that creates a push-pull relationship in your life?

 Don’t focus on changing your thoughts yet.
 Just focus on becoming aware of what you’re choosing to make the facts mean.

-Download the Money Mindset Guide, which will show you exactly how to become more aware of what you’re choosing to make money mean.
+Download the Personal Development Master Class, which will show you exactly how to become more aware of what you’re choosing to make money mean.

 Awareness alone can shift your thinking to an abundant money mindset.

 3. Ask yourself why you’re choosing to make the facts mean what you are

 Once you have a clear idea of what you’re making money mean, ask yourself why.
 Write for 10-20 minutes straight about why you’re choosing to make money mean what it does.
 Notice that all of these choices are optional.
 You could think something completely different about the exact same facts without anything changing in your life.